Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we propose a network vector autoregression model with a latent group structure.
 The flexibility of the model enables us to capture the individuals' heterogeneous momentum effects and network interactions.
 Group memberships and model parameters are estimated simultaneously through the minimization of a least-square type loss function, and the theoretical properties of the resulting estimators are investigated.
 Furthermore, a data-driven criterion is designed to consistently select the number of groups.
-The usefulness of the proposed model is illustrated through simulation studies and a real data example.
+The usefulness of the proposed model is illustrated through simulation studies and two real data examples.

 To conclude the article, we discuss several interesting future research topics.
-First, the group structure in the proposed model is primarily determined by node-specific characteristics but not by interactions among different nodes.
+First, one immediate extension of the current work is to investigate theoretical properties of the GNAR($q$) model suggested in~\eqref{gnarp}, including the asymptotic normality, choice of $q$, and the goodness-of-fit tests.
+Second, the group structure in the proposed model is primarily determined by node-specific characteristics but not by interactions among different nodes.
 It will be interesting to combine the proposed group structure with some community detection methods for a more practical model.
-Second, the fixed effects are assumed to be parametric and time-invariant.
+Third, the fixed effects are assumed to be parametric and time-invariant.
 It is desirable to extend the current setting to include nonparametric and/or time-varying fixed effects.
 Lastly, the covariates considered in our work are of finite dimension.
 However, in practice high dimensional features can be collected.
-Feature screening and selection techniques can be developed to uncover the most informative features in applications.
+Feature screening and selection techniques can be developed to uncover the most informative features.